The ideal moist, lightly sweet cornbread.

 Cornbread was an evolution, starting from West African cornmeal mush called coosh-coosh, which then became skillet corn cakes or hoecake, which then evolved into regional and other variations depending on the availability of enriching ingredients like buttermilk and eggs, plus local influences.

-What Makes This Skillet Cornbread So Moist?
+What Makes This Cast-Iron Skillet Cornbread Recipe So Moist?